Skip to content

 Pathfinding

-PlanCAD runs a Dijkstra shortest-path search from each door outward across the entire grid, using the congestion-weighted cost.
-A single Dijkstra pass produces the optimal path from that door to every reachable cell simultaneously, so one pass covers all stands.
+PlanCAD runs a Dijkstra shortest-path search from each marker outward across the entire grid, using the congestion-weighted cost.
+A single Dijkstra pass produces the optimal path from that marker to every reachable cell simultaneously, so one pass covers all stands.

 Heatmap accumulation

-For each (door, stand) pair, PlanCAD traces the path from the Dijkstra result and adds a weighted visit count to every cell along the route.
+For each (marker, stand) pair, PlanCAD traces the path from the Dijkstra result and adds a weighted visit count to every cell along the route.
 The contribution to each cell is:

 where local_aisle_width is the wall-distance at that cell.
 A narrow corridor (wall distance 1) receives four times the density weight of a wide open area, reflecting how congestion density rises when the same flow passes through a smaller cross-section.